arafato/azure-core-concepts-book/README.md

 First, let's define the terminology because this often leads to confusion.
 Generally speaking, an indentity in Azure AD can be of two types: *Administrator* and *User*.

-A *User* can only manage Azure resources such as VMs or Storage (depending on the according access rights).
+A *User* can only manage Azure resources such as VMs or Storage depending on the according access rights he has been granted through [RBAC](#role-based-access-control).
 He is not allowed to change any Azure AD properties.

-An *Administrator* can manage properties in Azure AD such as creating, deleting, and modifying users, while
+An *Administrator* can manage properties in Azure AD such as creating, deleting, and modifying users, and also - depending on his granted access rights through [RBAC](#role-based-access-control) - manage Azure resources.

 When we talk about administrators in the context of Azure we usually do not refer to this *Administrator* type.
 Instead, people are usually using the